Scientific Name

 How to Grow and Care for Conophytum cordatum

-Soil: C. cordatum thrives best in porous soil mixes that allow water to drains away quickly.
-Use a commercial potting mix specially designed for growing succulents or make your own.
+Soil: C. cordatum thrives best in porous soil mixes that allow water to drain away quickly.
+Use a commercial potting mix specially designed for growing succulents, or make your own.

-Hardiness: High temperatures are not a problem for this plant, but it can be damaged when the temperature goes below freezing.
+Hardiness: High temperatures are not a problem for this plant, but it can be damaged when it goes below freezing.
 C. cordatum can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

-Watering: When it goes dormant in the spring, C. cordatum requires little or no water.
-In the fall, when it will begin growing, it is safe to water deeply, allowing the soil to dry before watering again.
-During active growth, if leaves start to wrinkle, your plant needs water.
+Watering: goes dormant in the spring, C. cordatum requires little or no water.
+When it begins growing in the fall, it is safe to water deeply, allowing the soil to dry before watering again.
+If leaves start to wrinkle during active growth, your plant needs water.

-Repotting: The best time to repot C. cordatum is at the beginning of the period of active growth, but repotting can be done at almost any time while the plant is actively growing.
+Repotting: The best time to repot C. cordatum is at the beginning of the active growth period, but repotting can be done at almost any time while the plant is actively growing.

 Learn more at How to Grow and Care for Conophytum.